GoJessamine/.github/profile/README.md

 It shouldn't have ever happened, but Jessamine county got made "IT" in this rich man's game of TAG.

-[Learn about TAG](https://github.com/TAGIsNoGame/TAG) or [read what a homeboy](https://github.com/TAGIsNoGame/TAG) says about it to the folks playing the rich man's game night and day in and around his apartment.
+[Learn about TAG](https://github.com/TAGIsNoGame/TAG) or [read what a homeboy](https://github.com/TAGIsNoGame/TAG/tree/master/PHB33) says about it to the folks playing the rich man's game in and around his apartment night and day.